LiveVox/phonebook-challenge/README.md

 1. Enable the 'Add contact' functionality
 2. Enable the 'Search contact' functionality.
 Search must be enabled to be performed by any available criteria.
 3. List the existent contacts.
-4. Create a DB or emulate it (do whatever to persist data, not in memory of course -_-)
+4. Create a DB (do whatever to persist data, not in memory of course -_-)

+### Presentation ###

+Attach a diagram to explain your solution.
+You may want to put it under /diagram folder

+### Notes ###

+1. Apply design patterns taking into account that the system must be scalable.

 ### Version ###